-Fig. 4 indicates the variation of the integrated system performance at a wide range of driving heat source temperatures.
-The COP at each heat source temperature has been obtained at the optimum generation pressure which is determined by the generation solution and hot water temperature.
-It is revealed from this diagram that the COP tends to increase as the heat source temperature increases and it reaches its maximum value when the heat source temperature varies between 60-75°C. However, it can be seen a relatively small decline in COP value for higher hot water inlet temperatures applied to the system.
+Fig. 5 indicates the variation of the integrated system performance at a wide range of driving heat source temperatures.
+The COP at each heat source temperature has been obtained at the optimum which is determined by the generation solution and hot water temperature.
+It is revealed from this diagram that the COP tends to increase as the heat source temperature increases and it reaches its maximum value when the heat source temperature varies between 60-70°C which is considerably higher than the adsorption system performance under the same heat source.
+However, it can be seen a relatively small decline in COP value for higher hot water inlet temperatures applied to the system.
 It is also observed that the increase in the heat source temperature leads to an increase in the amount of cooling produced in the system.
 Moreover, the amount of cooling produced in the integrated system is considerably higher than that produced in the individual adsorption system under the same heat source temperature.